siliconvalleytriathlonclub/svtc-sync/README.md

 This option is only available in combination with the EXP (Expired) output option.
 For other output types it remains ignored.

-Usage information can be obtained via the flag -h or -help.
+### Sync Actives

+ClubExpress regularly posts an updated export of `active` member data that may be retrieve via a defined URL.
+The svtc-sync tool will retrieve and process this JSON format file to update the current state of active members in the reference DB.
+The function to persist updated records can be invoked via the command flag `-actives`.

+In order to preview the updates of active records WITHOUT comitting them to the DB, it is recommended to run the `-pre` flag option and review results prior to writing to the DB.
+The preview option will produce out put as follows.

+    [num] name (old status) -> (new status) new exp date

+With `old status` coming from the DB and `new status` from the JSON file.
+The `new exp date` will be set to the last day of the currebt year.

+Optionally, to test the validity of the of the JSON file, a raw dump of the http header and query result set in JSON format can be output via the `-raw` flag.

 ## EXAMPLE USE

-Specify a reference member data file and validate Strava SVTC club athletes against it.
+Specify a reference Sqlite3 member data DB file and check Strava SVTC club athletes against it.

-    svtc-sync -ref /usr/local/etc/MemberData.csv strava
+    svtc-sync -db /usr/local/etc/data.db strava

-Use the default reference member csv file and validate Slack SVTC workspace users against it.
-Output all Slack users that are found in the reference file, but are listed with expired status.
+Use the default reference member DB and check Slack SVTC workspace users against it.
+Output all Slack users that are found in the reference file, listed with `Expired` status.

     svtc-sync -out EXP slack